metaplex-foundation/metaplex/js/packages/cli/README.md

 Where sets is your output from the create generate command, and -e is an optional layer you toggle to true for every item.
 You may need this if you have extra finishing touches.

+Remember with PSDs, for each layer folder to have a dummy trait at the top, or else the top layers won't render.
+[UNDISCLOSED BUG IN PSD READER]
+Also with PSDs, make sure your default visible layer is at the bottom of the folder.
+Another bug.

 ## assets folder